surge-synthesizer/shortcircuit-factory-content/README.md

 So far there's not much here.
 But we do have a strategy we're converging on.
 Something like this:

-- Make samples of your own in some way that ensures you have full rights to use them as you wish, and that you are willing to share under a CC0-licence (or equivalent).
+- Make samples of your own in some way that ensures you have full rights to use them as you wish, and that you are willing to share under a CC0-licence.
+By submitting your samples here you are making them available under CC0 in perpituity.
 - Alternatively, use samples which already exist out there, and which are unambiguously* licenced in a way that permits free redistribution.
 - Use those samples to make an interesting or useful or great-sounding shortcircuit part or multi.
 - Submit those here, adhering to the folder structure described below.

-*There must be absolutely no question about this.
+* There must be absolutely no question about this.
 The Surge team are all volunteering their time to the project for fun, and dealing with licence issues is very much the opposite of fun for most of us.
 So we would like all the samples used here to be more explicitly licenced than "they said it's ok to use" or the like.
 A clear CC0 note or equivalent release from the sample author is required for a sample to be merged into this repo, and should be part of the submission.